ines5388/FinalProject_FriendlyWheels/README.md

-# Final Project Friendly Wheels
+# Friendly Wheels
-#### I created a car rental application made for the 4Geeks Academy Final Project.
+#### I created a car rental application made for the 4Geeks Academy.
 The app allows registration, login, add/edit/delete rental cars, filter the list of rental cars by dates, price and/or seats, mark cars as favorites, view car details, make payment through a payment gateway, sending email with the rental receipt.
 In turn, it has a support Chatbot.

 ### Technology stack